corda/corda/docs/source/tutorial-contract.rst

 this group.
 We do not allow multiple units of CP to be split or merged even if they are owned by the same owner.
 The ``single()`` method is a static *extension method* defined by the Kotlin standard library: given a list, it throws an exception if the list size is not 1, otherwise it returns the single item in that list.
-In Java, this appears as a regular static method of the type familiar from many FooUtils type singleton classes.
+In Java, this appears as a regular static method of the type familiar from many FooUtils type singleton classes and we have statically imported it here.
 In Kotlin, it appears as a method that can be called on any JDK list.
 The syntax is slightly different but behind the scenes, the code compiles to the same bytecodes.

 Next, we check that the transaction was signed by the public key that's marked as the current owner of the commercial paper.
 Because the platform has already verified all the digital signatures before the contract begins execution, all we have to do is verify that the owner's public key was one of the keys that signed the transaction.
-The Java code is straightforward.
+The Java code is straightforward: we are simply using the ``Preconditions.checkState`` method from Guava.
 The Kotlin version looks a little odd: we have a *requireThat* construct that looks like it's built into the language.
 In fact *requireThat* is an ordinary function provided by the platform's contract API.
 Kotlin supports the creation of *domain specific languages* through the intersection of several features of the language, and we use it here to support the natural listing of requirements.
 To see what it compiles down to, look at the Java version.
-Each ``"string" by (expression)`` statement inside a ``requireThat`` turns into an assertion that the given expression is true, with an exception being thrown that contains the string if not.
+Each ``"string" by (expression)`` statement inside a ``requireThat`` turns into an assertion that the given expression is true, with an ``IllegalStateException`` being thrown that contains the string if not.
 It's just another way to write out a regular assertion, but with the English-language requirement being put front and center.

 Next, we take one of two paths, depending on what the type of the command object is.